 Procedural fairness as I am describing it is based on the justification for certain inequalities.
-It may thus seem not to be an egalitarian notion, although the three level justification that that includes it is egalitarian in presupposing that the inequalities in question require justification.
-And the idea of procedural fairness has, historically, been the basis for objections to important forms of inequality.
+It may thus seem not to be an egalitarian notion, although the three-level justification that includes it is egalitarian in presupposing that the inequalities in question require justification.
+But the idea of procedural fairness has, historically, been the basis for objections to important forms of inequality.

 Many cases of wrongful discrimination, for example, are wrong in part because they involve procedural unfairness of the kind I have just described.
 But this is not the only objection to familiar forms of discrimination, and not all forms of wrongful discrimination are wrong for this reason.
-Where a practice of racial discrimination exists, for example, members of the disfavored group are systematically excluded from valued positions, and perhaps denied other associational goods, and this is an expression of a widely held view that they are inferior in ways that make them, unsuitable for these goods or positions.
-As I argued in Chapter 2, such a practice is objectionable not only because it violates procedural fairness, but also because it is wrong to stigmatize people in this way.
-By contrast, nepotism, cronyism, and pure laziness in assessing applicants are procedurally unfair, even though they do not wrongfully stigmatize people in this way.
+Where a practice of racial discrimination exists, members of the disfavored group are systematically excluded from valued positions, and perhaps denied other associational goods, because they are viewed as inferior in ways that make them unsuitable for these goods or positions.
+As I argued in Chapter 3, such a practice is objectionable not only because it violates procedural fairness, but also because it is wrong for people to be stigmatized in this way.
+By contrast, nepotism, cronyism, and pure laziness in assessing applicants are procedurally unfair, even though they do not involve objectionable stigmatization.

-The term, 'discrimination' can be applied to a number of different things.
+The term 'discrimination' can be applied to a number of different things.
 If members of a certain political party are excluded from consideration for judgeships and other positions of advantage, it might be said that they are being "discriminated against."
 The objection to this would simply be one of procedural unfairness.
 Other cases commonly called discrimination might not involve either procedural unfairness or stigmatization.
 Failure to make public facilities accessible to people who are unable to walk, for example, would be discrimination against the handicapped in this broad sense.
-Even if it did not reflect a stigmatizing attitude toward disabled people, it would be objectionable simply as a violation of equal concern of the kind I discussed in Chapter 2: a failure to take into account, in the appropriate way, the interests of all.